Get the hottest deals

 However, if the boiler is being moved to the attic, and you usually make adjustments on the control panel on the boiler itself, that’s probably not going to be convenient in the new location.

-Labour to relocate the boiler will be charged on a day rate usually around £300 to £400 per day for most plumbers in the UK.
+Labour to relocate the boiler will be charged on a daily rate usually around £300 to £400 per day for most plumbers in the UK. however this does vary depending on the location and company, for example, a cheap engineer in Birmingham can be £200-300 according to Boiler Choice.
 It’s worth asking before to get fixed costs on the cost for the labour to move your boiler.

 Moving lightweight combi boilers can often be a one-person job.
 However, the relocation of heavy oil boilers is likely to need two people, and so this then pushes up the labour costs involved.